 Eating raw is more expensive than eating cooked

 Not necessarily.
 This would just depend on where you live, what you're eating, and the current season it is in your environment.
 Summertime is typically an easier time to eat more raw foods.
 When the weather is hot, who wants to eat hot food?
 Bananas typically cost 59 cents per pound (non organic) and I am able to purchase 40 pounds worth of fair trade bananas for just $18 at my local Whole Foods which lasts me well over a week if I am primarily eating bananas.
 If you don't like bananas, there are so many other fruits and vegetables you can buy in bulk to get discounts like oranges, dates, mangoes, papaya, watermelon (in season), avocados... you name it!
 Focus on eating fresh food that’s in season and local to you.

 Not always the case but would depend on where you live and what type of restaurant you are visiting.
 There may not be many raw food restaurants in small towns, but have you ever heard of the salad bar?
 Learn how to get creative if you live in a city that doesn't offer many raw food options.
 Make one of your favorite raw salad dressings at home and bring it in a small mason jar to a restaurant and pour over a simple salad if you are meeting people out at a restaurant.
 Don't sacrifice your personal health goals at the expensive of what other people think.

 MY FAVORITE raw food restaurants

 Whenever I travel to new places, I always look for raw food restaurants in the area.
 Creating raw living food dishes is truly an art and I love trying out new ways to eat living foods.
 If you have never dined at a raw food restaurant before, I highly recommend one of these places.
-Some of them have been closed unfortunately but the more we request and support raw food chefs, companies and businesses, the more we will see new restaurants popping up all across the country and world!
+Some of them have been closed unfortunately, but the more we request and support raw food chefs and their businesses, the more we will see new restaurants popping up all across the country and world!